 At the same time, some of the nobility escaped from the plague-stricken cities to move to provincial towns and estates.
 A pertinent example would relate to the Medici family that shifted to Florence (which was already established as a banking commune) and thereafter became patrons of artists – in a bid to flaunt their commercial power and high status.

 Florence – The Focal Point of Renaissance?

-Florence is widely considered as the ‘birthplace’ of Renaissance (or Rinascimento in Italian), though few scholars also attribute it to the whole of Italy.
+Florence is widely considered the ‘birthplace’ of the Renaissance (or Rinascimento in Italian), though few scholars also attribute it to the whole of Italy.
 Now if we presume the first hypothesis, the question can be raised – why specifically Florence?
 Well, the answer to that is borne by various conjectures.
 Arguably, the most important of these pertain to the aforementioned social and economic aspects in the aftermath of the Black Death.

 And by virtue of their economic power, they were able to invest in art and architecture, thereby fashioning a ‘system’ that valued cultural accomplishments over feudal titles and wars.
 Similar social ‘revolutions’ may have occurred in other parts of Italy and Europe, thus setting the tone for the advent of the Renaissance.

 Others have argued that Florence was already established as a center of art and culture before the Medici family arrived (and later gained their ducal status).
 In that regard, another hypothesis relates to how it was a mere ‘chance’ that put forth Florence as the focal point of the Renaissance.
 This conjecture basically alludes to the pure luck that the Tuscany region was home to many of the Great Men, like Leonardo da Vinci, Sandro Botticelli, and Michelangelo Buonarroti.

-4) The Advent of Humanism –
+The Advent of Humanism

-We fleetingly touched upon how during the era of Renaissance, many of the influential men and women tended to shift to ideals that were based on the achievements of humans as opposed to the abstruseness of divinity.
+We fleetingly touched upon how during the era of the Renaissance, many of the influential men and women tended to shift to ideals that were based on the achievements of humans as opposed to the abstruseness of divinity.
 As Britannica Encyclopedia mentions –

 First, it [humanism] took human nature in all of its various manifestations and achievements as its subject.
 Second, it stressed the unity and compatibility of the truth found in all philosophical and theological schools and systems, a doctrine known as syncretism.
 Third, it emphasized the dignity of man.